 to meet the bridegroom.

 The virgins’ role was to receive the bridegroom to the bride’s house.
 The bridegroom symbolizes Jesus, who returns from his Father’s house.
 He had told the apostles, “In my Father’s house there are many dwelling places.
 If there were not, would I have told you that I am going to prepare a place for you?
 And if I go and prepare a place for you, I will come back again and take you to myself, so that where I am you also may be” (Jn 14:2-3).
-He will return to the earth, the current residence of his bride, the church to take her to his Father’s house, the heaven.
+He will return to the earth, the current residence of his bride that is the church, to take her to his Father’s house, heaven.

 (2) Five of them were foolish while the others were sensible.